kshedden/seqmatch/README.md

 awk '{print $5}' PRT_NOV_15_02_100_matches.txt | sort -u | wc -l
 ```

-Find all the reads that did not match anything:
+Find all the reads that do not match anything:

 ```
 rm -f tmp[1-2]